Our Criminal Defense Attorneys Can Protect Your Rights

 Crimes involving dishonesty are extremely serious.
 Not only do they carry significant penalties, but they also tend to cause the greatest collateral damage.
 No employer likes to have employees that they believe will lie, cheat and steal.
 An individual convicted of such a crime may find it hard to become professionally licensed in fields such as law with a fraud conviction.

 Fraud crimes may also carry potential immigration consequences if the defendant is not a United States citizen.
 Given the high stakes when facing fraud charges, you should carefully evaluate your options before choosing an attorney.
-The Philadelphia criminal defense lawyers at Krasner and Long have represented countless individuals in fraud cases totaling millions of dollars in theft.
+Philadelphia criminal defense lawyer, Lloyd Long has represented countless individuals in fraud cases totaling millions of dollars in theft.

-The attorneys at Krasner and Long have defended clients in a wide range of fraud cases, including:
+The attorneys at the Law Office of Lloyd Long have defended clients in a wide range of fraud cases, including:

 - Corporate fraud